-Even though your daily contact lens routine may seem to be working well, experts say some common practices can be threatening to eye health.
+Your daily contact lens routine may seem to be working well.
+But experts say some common practices can be threatening to eye health.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “It’s a lack of information,” says ophthalmologist Jeffrey Goshe, MD.
 “People aren’t being told to do most of the things that are standard for contact lens care.”

 Dr. Goshe shares these do’s and don’ts for safe contact lens use.